Skip to content

 Sort Behaviour

-• Invalid sort_by values fall back to the default sort
+• Invalid sort column values fall through to pre-existing query orders, then to the default sort

 Custom Sort Key